 More specifically, if you have content for Dynamics NAV, then you can choose to reuse that content for your Business Central solution.

 For example, you have a Dynamics NAV Help Server website with HTML files that describe your solution according to the Microsoft Dynamics NAV 2013 R2 documentation model and format.
 You decide to reuse the Help Server website and rebrand the website and the content.
 Finally, you connect your Business Central solution with the Help Server website.
 For more information, see Configuring the Help Experience.

 Business Central does not support the field-based approach to context-sensitive Help that Dynamics NAV 2017 and earlier versions use.
 Instead, you must use the Business Central page-based approach to context-sensitive Help.
 You do not have to convert your existing Help, but you do need to make the content available.
 For more information, see the Converting existing content section.

 For apps for Business Central online, you must apply tooltips to controls and actions in both page objects and page extensions, and you must supply context-sensitive links.
 For more information, see Configuring the Help Experience.

 Converting existing content

-If your existing content is in a different format, such as PDF files, Word documents, or printed manuals, you must decide if you want to keep the content as-is, or if you want to convert it to a format that can be accessed from inside Business Central.
-There are third party tools available that can help you migrate to other formats, depending on the the current format and the target format.
+Your existing content might be in a different format, such as PDF files, Word documents, or printed manuals.
+You must decide if you want to keep the content as-is, or if you want to convert it to a format that can be accessed from inside Business Central.
+There are third-party tools available that can help you migrate your content, depending on the current format and the target format.

-If you are migrating from an earlier version of Dynamics NAV then you can choose to first migrate to the Microsoft Dynamics NAV 2013 R2 format, and then migrate again to MarkDown or similar formats.
+If you are migrating from an earlier version of Dynamics NAV, then you can choose to first migrate to the Microsoft Dynamics NAV 2013 R2 format, and then migrate again to MarkDown.
 For more information, see Upgrading Your Existing Help Content in the legacy docs for Microsoft Dynamics NAV 2013 R2.